dknieriem/brave/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.9.4 =
+* Fix issue where site settings were not being retrieved properly.

+= 1.9.3 =
+* Additional improvements to output of Api.js URL in embed code.

+= 1.9.2 =
+* Improve output of Api.js URL in embed code.

 = 1.9.1 =
 * Fix issue where closing Cyber Monday notification would not prevent it from showing again.